ilona35000/stageM1_2025/README.md

 The script for running the code on the Nautilus cluster is provided in the file job.sh.
 From a terminal, direct python commands are sufficient.

 There may be incompatibilities between the paths defined in the code and those on your local machine, but they can be easily updated.

+The animations were created using this command by placing them in the image file: ffmpeg -framerate 20 -i frame_%04d.png -c:v libx264 -pix_fmt yuv420p titre.mp4 (to be adapted according to the title of the images)